-Proper handling of seafood can greatly reduce your risk of foodborne illness.
-Keep the following safety tips in mind when buying, storing and preparing seafood:
+Proper handling of seafood can greatly reduce your risk of food poisoning.
+Keep the following safety tips in mind when buying, storing and preparing seafood.

-- Buy fish from reputable sources like grocery stores and seafood markets.
+- Buy fish from reputable sources such as grocery stores and seafood markets.

-- Buy fresh fish only if it is properly refrigerated (below 40 degrees Fahrenheit).
+- Buy fresh fish only if it is properly refrigerated (below 40°F).

 - Check to see that flesh is shiny and firm, not separating from the bone, and odor is fresh and mild, rather than overly "fishy."